 Mold and mildew cannot grow on spray foam insulation.

-This insulation service uses a foam product made of an inert polymer.
+Spray foam insulation product made of an inert polymer.
 This means that even when it does get wet, it won't serve as a food supply for bacteria, mold, or mildew.

 For this benefit, closed-cell goods outperform open-cell ones, but both are superior to organic insulating products.
-Compared to the other solutions available today, this insulation product has even fewer problems with pest infestation.
+Compared to the other solutions available today, this insulation product has even fewer problems with pest infestations.

 Cons of Spray Foam Insulation